 Desert Spoon, Sotol

 Native to deserts and mountains of the Southwest and Mexico.
 Clumps of narrow, grassy leaves spring from a woody base that can, with age, grow into a treelike trunk.
 Tiny flowers are tightly clustered on a tall, narrow spike.
 Provide good drainage.
-Very drought tolerant, but some irrigation will speed growth.
+Very drought-tolerant, but some irrigation will speed growth.
 Definitely needs summer water in low desert Zone 13.

-Dense grower to 5 ft. high and wide, with bright green leaves and lavender flowers.
+Grows to 5 ft. tall and wide, with small, silvery leaves and deep purple flowers.
+‘Silver Cloud&...

 Grows to 3 ft. high and wide, with gray-green, slightly cupped leaves and light blue flowers.
 ‘C...